Objectives

 Objectives vs tickets

-An objective is the next slice of work inside that ticket: what should happen now, in language an agent can execute without guessing.
+An objective is the next slice of work inside that ticket: the prompt for what should happen now, the agent/model choice for the pass, the checkpoint, and the execution record.

 You can add more objectives over time instead of opening a new chat or duplicating context.
 Planning, implementation, review passes, and cleanup can all live on one ticket as separate objectives.